Q1 2020 Topdanmark A/S Pre-Recorded Earnings Presentation

 Steffen Heegaard, Topdanmark A/S - Group Communications, CSR & IR Director

-Welcome to the presentation of Topdanmark's results for 2018.
+Welcome to the presentation of Topdanmark's results for Q1 2020.

-Premiums increased by 1.7% in nonlife.
-The premium growth was split between a 1.5% increase in personal segment and a 1.8% increase in the SME segment.
-The positive momentum and inflow of customers in the personal, the agricultural and in the SME markets continued during 2018, mainly due to a record-low churn rate.
+Premiums increased 2.4% in non-life.
+The premium growth was split between a 1.5% increase in the private segment and a 3.6% increase in the SME segment.